tomcali/VuePoint/employee-website/README.md

 To use, start up the backend by typing "nodemon server.js" on the command line.
 The "Data Entry screen" is named index.js in the /public directory.
 It can be accessed by the browser at http://localhost:8080

+At this time, there is only a screen to enter new books, authors, or artists.
+These data will be written to a SQLite database.

+Future plans include creating a query/update screen that frontends the data entry form.
+Also needs a user authentication feature.